noma4i/air-attack/README.md

 * 100 requests per hour / could be changed

 * This is implementations using Redis and is suitable for clustered app.
-* Make sure that you never user rate limit for API using ruby.
+* Make sure that you never use rate limit for API using ruby.
 Go safer way with proper API Gateway solitions.

 ### Requirements